-Telstra has been fined by the Australian Communications and Media Authority (ACMA) more than $1.5 million for stopping consumers from keeping their existing phone numbers as they switched to rival networks.
+Telstra fined $1.5 million by the Australian Communications and Media Authority (ACMA) more than $1.5 million for stopping consumers from keeping their existing phone numbers as they switched to rival networks.

 In a statement on Tuesday ACMA said that in 2020, at the peak of the first wave of COVID-19, Telstra had “unilaterally cancelled transfer requests that were scheduled to occur and stopped accepting new requests.”
 This suspension of services meant existing phone numbers “could not be moved from Telstra to other telcos, or vice versa, as requested by Australian consumers.”